 If you’re required to undertake the Multi-Specialty Recruitment Assessment (MSRA) as part of your Specialty Training (ST) application, no doubt you’ll be considering MSRA question banks and how they can support your exam preparations.
-This guide will provide advice on what to look for to ensure you’re accessing the best MSRA question bank, and how many questions you should answer to prepare fully for the exam, as well as guidance on how to pass the MSRA.
+This guide will provide advice on what to look for to ensure you’re accessing the best MSRA question bank, how many questions you should answer to prepare thoroughly, and how to pass the MSRA.

 What is the best question bank for the MSRA?

-Choosing an MSRA question bank can be a bit of a minefield, with a huge variety available it can be difficult to know which one to select.
+Choosing an MSRA question bank can be a bit of a minefield; with a huge variety available, knowing which one to select can be difficult.
 You may want to take into account the following considerations to help you choose the best MSRA question bank for you:

-- What else is included?
-A MSRA question bank which provides quality explanations following the questions will be more beneficial and further your learning.
-Rather than simply providing the correct answer, an explanation will help you to understand why it’s correct and provide an opportunity to develop your knowledge further.
+- An MSRA question bank which provides quality explanations following the questions will be more beneficial and further your learning.
+Every time you answer a question in our MSRA question bank, you will be provided with a detailed explanation that will help you to understand why it’s correct and provide an opportunity to develop your knowledge further.

-Naturally, we must advocate for our adaptive MSRA question bank, which offers all of the above!
-It provides you with access to thousands of professionally written MSRA practice questions, with high quality explanations for each question, providing opportunities not just to practice questions but to learn from your mistakes.
+Naturally, we are big fans of our adaptive MSRA question bank, which offers all of the above!
+It provides you with access to thousands of professionally written MSRA practice questions, with high-quality explanations for each question, providing opportunities not just to practise questions but to learn from your mistakes.
 Our sophisticated algorithms will continually calculate your mastery level for each topic, so you’re aware of how well you’re doing at all stages as you progress through the question bank.

 But that’s not all it offers!
-Using state of the art algorithms, it automatically monitors your progress and identifies your strengths and areas for development.
-From this it adapts to your personal learning needs, ensuring that you focus on the topics which will have the biggest impact on your learning, and therefore ultimately your MSRA score.
+Using state-of-the-art algorithms, it automatically monitors your progress and identifies your strengths and areas for development.
+From this, it adapts to your personal learning needs, ensuring that you focus on the topics which will have the biggest impact on your MSRA score.
 Unlike traditional question banks, which offer everyone the same questions at the same time, our adaptive MSRA question bank will ensure that you’re given the right questions at the right time, so you can make the most effective use of your valuable revision time.

 How do I pass the MSRA?

 For specialties which require the MSRA, passing the exam is essential to be shortlisted for an interview.
 However, simply passing the exam may not be your goal when you consider the advantage that achieving a high score can give you.
-For the majority of specialties, with the exception of Community Sexual and Reproductive Medicine, your MSRA score is combined with your interview score for ‘ranking and offering’, and therefore, has an impact on this.
-Furthermore, some specialties, such as Radiology and Obstetrics and Gynecology, allow you to bypass the interview stage altogether if you achieve a top score in the MSRA.
-Additionally, for the 2021 recruitment window, General Practice and Psychiatry will rank you based solely on your MSRA performance.
+For the majority of specialties, with the exception of Community Sexual and Reproductive Medicine, your MSRA score is combined with your interview score for ‘ranking and offering’ and, therefore, has an impact on this.
+Furthermore, some specialties, such as Obstetrics and Gynecology ST1, allow you to bypass the interview stage altogether if you achieve a top score in the MSRA.
+Additionally, for the 2024 recruitment window, General Practice ST1 and Psychiatry CT1 will rank you based solely on your MSRA performance.
 Therefore, it can be hugely beneficial to score highly in the MSRA, regardless of your chosen specialty.

 - Ensure that you’re aware of what the exam entails (i.e. the content and what’s being assessed)

 Without this, you won’t know what to expect from the exam or what to include in your revision.
-Our MSRA complete guide and practice questions blogs, and the MSRA test blueprint, are useful starting points for understanding the different test papers within the MSRA, the exam structure and assessment areas.
+Our MSRA complete guide and practice questions blogs are useful starting points for understanding the different test papers within the MSRA, the exam structure and assessment areas.

 - Revise / revisit your weaker subject areas

-From examining the test structure and assessment areas, you may immediately identify areas which you need to revise or revisit, before the MSRA.
-Additionally, through monitoring your progress against individual topics – or using a MSRA question bank which does this for you, such as the Medibuddy MSRA question bank – you can identify weaker subject areas and ensure that you dedicate time to developing your knowledge and skills within these, to improve your MSRA score.
+From examining the test structure and assessment areas, you may immediately identify areas which you need to revise or revisit before the exam.
+You can do this by going over old notes and re-reading textbook chapters, or if using our MSRA question bank, this will happen automatically.
+Ensure you dedicate time to developing your knowledge and skills within these weaker areas to improve your MSRA score.

 - Dedicate time to MSRA practice questions

-Not only will practice questions help you to become familiar with the types of questions and scenarios that you’ll encounter, they’ll also allow you to practise applying your knowledge and problem solving skills, which will be tested during the exam.
+Not only will practising questions help you become familiar with the types of questions and scenarios you’ll encounter, but they’ll also allow you to practise applying your knowledge and problem solving skills, which will be tested during the exam.